John Cronin (Massachusetts politician)

-John J. Cronin is a lawyer, Massachusetts state Senator, and former American military officer.
+John J. Cronin is an American politician and former military officer and veteran of the United States Army.
+Since 2021, he has served as a Massachusetts state senator, representing the Worcester and Middlesex district.
+He is a member of the Democratic Party.

 Before election to the Massachusetts Senate, Cronin attended the United States Military Academy and served two tours in Afghanistan as an Army infantry officer.
 Cronin was honorably discharged from active duty as a Captain in 2018.

-Cronin currently serves as the Senate Chair of the Joint Committee on Consumer Protection, the Vice Chair of the Joint Committee on Healthcare Financing, and a member of the Senate Committee on Ways and Means.
+Cronin currently serves as the Senate Chair of the Joint Committee on Bonding, Capital Expenditures, and State Assets and the Joint Committee on Public Safety and Homeland Security, and as the Vice Chair of the Joint Committee on Healthcare Financing, and a member of the Senate Committee on Ways and Means.
 He currently represents the cities of Fitchburg, Leominster, and the towns of Lancaster, Lunenburg, Townsend, Ashby, Groton, Westford, Shirley, and Clinton in the Massachusetts Senate.

 Early life and education

 John Joseph Cronin was born in Leominster.
 Cronin graduated from the United States Military Academy at West Point in 2013.
-He earned his Juris Doctor from Suffolk University Law School in 2022 and is a licensed attorney.
-In private practice, Cronin represents veterans with matters before the Veterans Administration.

-Military career
+Military service

 After graduation from West Point, Cronin commissioned as an infantry officer and was stationed in Texas with the 3rd Cavalry Regiment.
 Cronin served as a Rifle Platoon Leader and Executive Officer in an infantry company during his two tours of duty in Afghanistan.
 He is a recipient of the Combat Infantryman’s Badge and a combat veteran.
 He was honorably discharged from active duty as a Captain in 2018.

+Law school

+He earned his Juris Doctor from Suffolk University Law School in 2022 and is a licensed attorney.

+Legal career

+In private practice, Cronin represents veterans with matters before the Veterans Administration.
+Prior to his election to the Massachusetts Senate, Cronin was a veteran advocate at the Harvard Law School Legal Services Center.